 Get a comprehensive eye exam.
 You no longer have to be dilated!

-Everyone age 50 or older should visit an eye care professional for a comprehensive dilated eye exam.
-Many eye diseases have no early warning signs or symptoms, but a dilated exam can detect eye diseases in their early stages before vision loss occurs.
+Everyone age 50 or older should visit an eye care professional for a comprehensive eye exam.
+Many eye diseases have no early warning signs or symptoms, but a comprehensive exam can detect eye diseases in their early stages before vision loss occurs.
 Early detection and treatment can help you save your sight.
 Even if you aren’t experiencing any vision problems, visit your eye care professional for a dilated eye exam.
-He or she will tell you how often you need to have one depending on your specific risk factors.
+He or she will tell you how often you need to have one depending on your specific risk factors